edbkei/dissertation/README.md

 In terminal 1: ./startfabric.sh\
 In terminal 2: ./startweb.sh\
 In terminal 3: ./startaries.sh\
-In terminal 3, with ledger with supports revocation: ./startariesrevoke.sh
+In terminal 3, with ledger that supports revocation: ./startariesrevoke.sh

 * To Stop full Use Case